Pathum-Dilhara/portfolio/README.md

 # 🚀 React CI/CD Deployment to AWS S3 with Terraform & GitHub Actions (Access Keys)
-This project demonstrates a **fully automated CI/CD pipeline** for deploying a React application to an AWS S3 bucket using:
+This project demonstrates a **fully automated CI/CD pipeline** for deploying a Web application to an AWS S3 bucket using:

 ##Architecture Diagram